-Families select their sponsor type (e.g., Active Duty Military, DoD Civilian) and spouse status (e.g., Working, Student, Seeking Employment, Non-Working) when they create or update their MCC household profile.
-MCC uses this information to create a military family type for the household, which is associated with a DoD priority.
-MCC uses the assigned DoD priority, along with the Request For Care date to determine sequence on the waitlist within a same priority level.
+Families select their sponsor type (e.g., Active Duty Military, DoD Civilian) and spouse status (e.g., Active Duty, working [part-time or full-time], student, seeking employment, or non-working) when they create MCC household profile and UPDATE AS NEEDED WHEN THERE ARE CHANGES.
+The system uses this information to create a military family type for the household, which is associated with a DoD priority.
+If the family is eligible for multiple services, the system assigns the family the highest DoD priority.
+The system then uses the assigned priority, along with the request for care date, to determine sequence on the waitlist.